 The last portage on the route was around a waterfall near the Lake Huron coast.
 The French explorers named the river, “La Riviere au Sable”, which translates to “the river to the sand”.
 This name continued until 1881, when a mapmaker, perhaps inadvertently, marked the river with the name “Sauble.”

 The first non-natives to spend the summer in the Sauble Beach area were probably fishermen who set up camps to process their catches.
-However, the 1880s marked the beginning of more permanent commercial enterprises in the area.
-At that time, one of the first sawmills on the peninsula was built at Sauble Falls in 1862.
+However, the 1860s marked the beginning of more permanent commercial enterprises in the area.
+One of the first sawmills on the peninsula was built at Sauble Falls in 1862.
 Soon after, a boarding house and general store were built nearby.
 It is likely that both enterprises existed to accommodate the needs of not only the lumbermen, but the commercial fishing fleets as well.

-The 1880s also marked the beginning of the era of tourism in this part of the province of Ontario.
-It was not long before tourists seeking a break from the hot sumer weather in the cities discovered the cool breezes, sandy beaches, and refreshing water of the Sauble Beach area.
+The 1880s marked the beginning of the era of tourism in this part of Ontario.
+It was not long before tourists seeking a break from the hot summer weather in the cities discovered the cool breezes, sandy beaches, and refreshing water of the Sauble Beach area.
 Many of these early visitors pitched huge tents, large enough to shelter whole families, while others built rough-hewn shelters to enjoy beach holidays.

 The arrival of the Grand Trunk Railway to Hepworth, and then Wiarton, facilitated easier travel to Sauble.
 The trip was an adventure.
 The tourists left the train in Hepworth, and after lunching at John Downs’ Royal Hotel; they boarded horse-drawn wagons, called democrats, and made their way along rough trails to Lake Huron's sandy shores.